jleonard2099/LHG_ProBB/README.md

 ## Phase 1

 First work from this point will focus on further code efficiency and cleanup such as:
-- Removing extraneous lines and flow control (GOSUB/GOTO)
+- Removing extraneous lines and improve flow control (no GOSUB/GOTO)
 - Use of color constants for easier visualization of code
 - Make wording of menus and options consistent for all products